fractaldotbox/ddevkit/README.md

 Dapp Components that you or LLM can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
 Inspired by [shadcn/ui](https://github.com/shadcn-ui/ui/tree/main)

+⚠️ This is alpha version under active development

 ### Introduction

 This is NOT a component library.
 It's a collection of re-usable components and receipes that you can copy and paste into your dApps.